Conviction tossed for man found guilty of killing girlfriend in Dubuque

 "Buelow is charged with murdering Link," the justices wrote.
 "Buelow's only defense is suicide.
 Link's mental health is not a peripheral issue.
 It is central."

 Dubuque County's current county attorney, C.J.
-May III, who did not hold that elected position at the time of Buelow's trial, could not be reached for comment immediately today.
+May III, did not hold that elected position at the time of Buelow's trial.
+He said today that he could not provide many additional details about what comes next.

+"At this time, my office and the office of the Iowa attorney general are reviewing the case for further review by the Iowa Supreme Court," May wrote in an email to the Telegraph Herald.

 'IT DOESN'T ADD UP'